openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/modbus/client.md

 When retrieved from a single register, a mask is applied and each enum value is associated with a register value.

-When multiple registers are used, a list of indices and bit position is specified.
-The adapter will poll the the appropriate register and update a virtual value with each specified bit.
-Then, a list of pattern is specified where each bit pattern is associated with an enum value.
+When multiple registers are used, a list of indices and bit position are specified.
+The Adapter will poll the appropriate register and update a virtual value with each specified bit.
+Then, a list of pattern are specified where each bit pattern is associated with an enum value.

 Enums can also be mapped from coils and discrete inputs.
-A enum value is associated when the bit is `true` and another value is associated when the bit is `false`.
+An enum value is associated when the bit is `true`, and another value is associated when the bit is `false`.

 ```yaml tab="single_bit"